Best Podcast Equipment in 2026: Beginner to Pro Setups

 Don’t Forget Video: Cameras for Modern Podcasting

-Video boosts discoverability on YouTube and engagement everywhere.
-See our podcasting camera deep dive.
+Video boosts discoverability on YouTube and increases engagement everywhere.

 Additional Gear for Specific Needs